 By profession, Ági is a “tourist”, creative photographer: she has worked in an office, on field, abroad, at home, as a volunteer and as a hobby.
 She has been a fan of travelling and exploring since she was a child, so she is always on a trip, alone or in a company.
 She is interested in psychology and in the secrets of the Universe, just as in big talks and sports.

 She got to know qLit at the table tennis sessions, and she liked it so much that she decided to join.
-Since then she has been in charge of translations and the event calendar, and she has been assisting in organizing the improv.
+Since then she has been in charge of uploading the translations to qLit website and updating the event calendar.

 Krisztina was born and raised up on the countryside, but she already knew in her childhood that she was going to live in Budapest.
 She graduated as a Youth helper at Károli University, and although she works at a different field, she uses what she learned there in everyday life.